Basses Loaded

 Basses Loaded is the 21st album by American rock band Melvins, released on June 3, 2016, through Ipecac Recordings.
-It features every member that has been a part of the Melvins over the previous decade, centered around the many bass guitar players to have passed through the band.
+It features multiple bass guitar players, mainly those who had performed with the band over the past decade.
 Steven Shane McDonald of Redd Kross makes his debut with the Melvins, while Nirvana co-founder Krist Novoselic makes a guest appearance.

 Nine songs from the album were previously released through Amphetamine Reptile Records on two limited edition EPs (Beer Hippy and War Pussy) and in a split-release with Le Butcherettes (Chaos as Usual).
 A version of the song "Choco Plumbing" appeared on the Cartoon Network program Uncle Grandpa in the episode "Uncle Melvins".